mdr0id/zcash/doc/source/rtd_pages/rtd_docs/user_guide.rst

 .. code-block:: bash

    ./zcutil/build.sh -j$(nproc)

+.. attention:: If you recieved any errors, from the above command, please check out our :ref:`troubleshooting-guide`

 .. note:: This should compile our dependencies and build `zcashd`.
 (Note: if you don't have `nproc`, then substitute the number of cores on your system.
 If the build runs out of memory, try again without the `-j` argument, i.e. just `./zcutil/build.sh`.